Top 5 – Wildlife-Watching Sites in Gaspésie in the Fall

 Exploramer, Discovering the Sea, Sainte-Anne-des-Monts

 The aquariums at Exploramer present a living collection of fish and other marine life that live in the Estuary and Gulf of St. Lawrence.
 You will be able to observe over 1000 individual organisms from 60 different species!
 Exploramer also offers guided tours with biologists, touch basins where you can handle certain species (such as crabs, starfish and sea cucumbers), and various interactive exhibitions revealing surprising facets of the St. Lawrence.
-These activities are offered until October 6, 2019.
-You can also participate in an excursion aboard the JV Exploramer, an 18-passenger Zodiac, to explore the waters of the Gulf of St. Lawrence.
-Please note that from September 1 to October 6, you must book this sea excursion at least 24 hours in advance.
+These activities are offered until October 4.
+You can also participate in an excursion aboard a Zodiac, to explore the waters of the Gulf of St. Lawrence.
+Exploramer is open until October 10, 2021.

 Parc national de l’Île-Bonaventure-et-du-Rocher-Percé, Percé